StefanoPenazzi/jtap/src/main/java/core/graph/road/osm/README.md

 These can be installed into an installation of Neo4j by copying the  <a href="https://github.com/neo4j-contrib/osm#building"> osm-0.2.3-neo4j-4.1.3-procedures.jar </a> file into the plugins folder, and restarting the database.

+The routable road network can be generated using the static method setOSMRoadNetworkIntoNeo4j in the Utils class

 </div>